Darwin Day: 2009

 Unveiling of the Young Darwin statue at Christ's College, Cambridge.
-Left to right: Alan Smith, benefactor; Frank Kelly, Master; Anthony Smith (sculptor); Prince Philip, Duke of Edinburgh, Chancellor; Alison Richard, Vice-Chancellor.
+Left to right: Alan Smith, benefactor; Frank Kelly, Master; Anthony Smith; Prince Philip, Duke of Edinburgh, Chancellor; Alison Richard, Vice-Chancellor.

 2009 was the 200th anniversary of Darwin's birth and it also marked the 150th anniversary of the publication of Darwin's On the Origin of Species.
 Events were planned, with the most prominent celebrations in Shrewsbury, the University of Cambridge and at the Natural History Museum in London.

 Darwin's alma mater, Christ's College, Cambridge, commemorated the bicentenary with the unveiling of a life-sized bronze statue of the Young Darwin, sculpted by their graduate Anthony Smith.
 Prince Philip (then-chancellor of the university) unveiled the statue and it was later shortlisted for the Marsh Award for Excellence in Public Sculpture 2009.
 The same year, two well known evolutionary biologists, Richard Dawkins and Jerry Coyne, published book length treatments covering the evidence for evolution.

 The Perth Mint, Australia launched a 2009 dated commemorative 1-ounce silver legal tender coin depicting Darwin, young and old; HMS Beagle; and Darwin's signature.

 The bicentenary was also celebrated by the release of a Darwin biopic, Creation, directed by Jon Amiel and starring Paul Bettany and Jennifer Connelly.